mpaulweeks/cfc2018/homework/jukebox/README.md

 - See [canvas homework](/homework/canvas) for tips on the `<meta>` tags
 - Read more about the [`<audio>` tag documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio)
-- If trying to add autoplay to an embedded YouTube video, check [this useful thread on StackOverflow](https://stackoverflow.com/questions/3405242/how-can-i-autoplay-a-video-using-the-new-embed-code-style-for-youtube)

 ## Some MP3 Sources